Sony Alpha a6600 Review:

 It offers me convenient handling and access to its features.

-I’ll try my best to cover most of this camera’s capabilities and features in this review, even though I have a lot to say about them.
+I’ll try to cover most of this camera’s capabilities and features in this review, even though I have much to say about them.
 I had different experiences in different situations.

 But everything that happened ended up being fantastic.